hrodruck/AI_puzzle_rooms/README.md

 And open your browser to http://localhost:8081

-The easiest way to restart a game for now is by restarting the server.
+To restart a game, either restart the server or run new_game.sh

 # Hardware requirements